siddharthzs/aws_cloud/EC2.md

 Dedicared Hosts
     Compliance: Regulatory requirements that may not support multi-tenant virtualization Licensing:Great for licensing which does not support multi-tenancy or cloud deployments.
+    On-Demand: Can be purchased on-demand
+    Reserved: Can be purchased as a reservation for up to 70% off the on-demand price.

+### Saving Plans
+    Save up to 73%
+    Commit to one or Three Years
+    Super Flexible

+    AWS Pricing Calculator